rachellesg/somnio/README.md

 ### Phase 2 (Further)
 - [x]  Navbar to differ based on logged in
 - [x]  Linking each dream and profile
+- [x]  Hide private posts if user is not owner
 - [ ]  Edit user profile
+- [x]  Show and format dates for each dream
 - [x]  Delete dreams
 - [ ]  See posts of people user is following